nanoporetech/dorado-docs/docs/index.md

 dorado basecaller --help
 ```

-## Redirecting Output
+## Redirecting output

 There are many resources (see [gnu.org](https://www.gnu.org/software/bash/manual/html_node/Redirections.html))
 which explain the details of output re-direction but below are some examples uses of re-direction
-in dorado.
+in Dorado.

-Some dorado subcommands write it's business logic output to `stdout` and other runtime information to `stderr`.
+Some Dorado subcommands write their business logic output to `stdout` and other runtime information to `stderr`.
-Examples of business logic output may be basecalls in a `.bam` file generated during basecalling.
+Examples of business logic output may be basecalls in a  BAM file generated during basecalling.
 To write
 these outputs to a file we must redirect the `stdout` output to a file.

-Below is an example of writing the `stdout` output from `dorado basecaller` (which by default is a `.bam` file)
+Below is an example of writing the `stdout` output from `dorado basecaller` (which by default is a BAM file)
 using the `>` redirection operator.
 The `stderr` (runtime information) will be written to the terminal as normal.

 ```dorado